Producing The Packers: Behind The Scenes

 \"We have to make it so people at home, not just here in the United States but around the world watching the game, are going to invest three to three-and-a-half hours of their time to watch our broadcast.
 So we have to make it interesting, but sometimes you're only as good as what goes on down on the field,\" Lance Barrow, Coordinating Producer for THE NFL ON CBS says.

 Just like the Packers, CBS starts preparing early.
-A crew checked out Lambeau Field over the summer to plan for the sets and the production crew starts studying a week before the game.
+A crew checked out Lambeau Field over the summer to plan for the sets and the production crew starts studying a week before each game.

 \"We'll study tapes.
 We'll read articles.
 We'll read online.
 We'll meet with the players.
 We'll meet with the coaches,\" Barrow explained.